anthonydiazz/Helpdesk_Simulation/README.md

 ## Initial Response

-As the IT Help Desk Support employee I greeted the user and acknowledge the request, since the user was newly onboarded, in the iamage down below you can see that the IT employee noted that they would need supervisor approval would be required before they can have access to the both drives
+As the IT Help Desk Support employee I greeted the user and acknowledge the request, since the user was newly onboarded, in the image down below you can see that the IT employee noted that they would need supervisor approval would be required before they can have access to the both drives

 ![Install Requests](./project2/solv1.8.png)